haberdashPI/vscode-master-key/notes.md

 EDGE CASE: check that changing keybingings doesn't much with state (e.g. reset mode)

 wishlist:

+- unit tests for visual doc?? (what would this even look like?? sounds time consuming and not very much gain would be had)

+- place frequently used commands near the bottom of the command palette

 - turn keybinding file into markdown documentation of the bindings